Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Experimental Setup

-For this frame-level downstream task, both ATST-Clip and ATST-Frame only use the frame-level embedding sequence, on top of which a multi-class classifier is added.
-To account for the clip-level labels, the frame-level classification results are pooled with a softmax attention linear classifier \cite{softmax_attention}, following the principle of DCASE challenge baseline method.
+For this frame-level downstream task, both ATST-Clip and ATST-Frame only use the frame-level embedding sequence.
+In both linear evaluation and fine-tuning experiments, the embedding sequence of the last encoder block is used.

-In both linear evaluation and finetuning experiments, the embedding sequence of the last encoder block is used.
-In finetuning experiments, we only unfreeze the last encoder block, since unfreezing the entire model would result in heavy overfitting.
-For all experiments, the batch size is set to [128, 128] for clip-level and frame-level labeled samples, respectively.
-The models are trained with the SGD optimizer for 100 epochs.
-The learning rate is warmed up for 5 epochs.
+\addnote[6s10s_2]{1}{The length of all the audio clips in both DCASE and strongly-labeled AudioSet datasets is 10 seconds, which is exactly the same as the length of the positional embedding adopted by ATST-Frame, therefore, ATST-Frame processes these audio clips without splitting.
+For ATST-Clip, to account for the length of positional embedding, the audio clips are splitted into two chunks and the representations of the two chunks are concatenated along the time dimension. }